-- Acquisition - Audit (Chair)
+- Acquisition - · Audit (Chair)

-Mr. Hunt, 64, served as Executive Vice President and Chief Financial Officer of Walt Disney Parks and Resorts Worldwide from 2003 until his retirement in 2012.
-During that period, he was a member of the Boards of Directors of Disney's Hong Kong International Theme Park Company Limited, Shanghai International Theme Park Company Limited and Shanghai International Associated Facilities Company, Limited, as well as Disney's Alameda Insurance and Buena Vista Insurance companies.
-Between 1992 and 2003 he held various senior finance positions with Walt Disney World Resort and prior to that, was a Partner with Ernst & Young.
-Mr. Hunt is a member of the Board of Directors of Caesars Entertainment Corporation, a publicly held company, where he serves as Chairman of the Board; The St. Joe Company, a publicly held company, where he serves on the Compensation Committee and as Chair of the Audit Committee; the Board of Trustees of Penn Mutual Life, a mutual life insurance company, where he serves on the Investment and Executive Committees and as Chair of the Audit Committee; and the Nemours Foundation, where he is Chairman of the Audit and Finance Committee.
+Mr. Hunt, 65, served as Executive Vice President and Chief Financial Officer of Walt Disney Parks and Resorts Worldwide from 2003 until his retirement in 2012.
+During that period, he was a member of the Boards of Directors of Disney's Hong Kong International Theme Park Company Limited, Shanghai International Theme Park Company Limited, and Shanghai International Associated Facilities Company, Limited, as well as Disney's Alameda Insurance and Buena Vista Insurance companies.
+Between 1992 and 2003, he held various senior finance positions with Walt Disney World Resort and prior to that, was a Partner with Ernst & Young.
+Mr. Hunt serves on the Board of Directors of Subway Worldwide, Inc., a private company; the Board of Trustees of Penn Mutual Life, a private mutual life insurance company, where he serves on the Investment and Executive Committees and as Chair of the Audit Committee; and the Board of Directors of the Nemours Foundation, where he is Chairman of the Audit and Finance Committee.
+Mr. Hunt was previously a member of the Board of Directors of Caesars Entertainment Corporation, where he served as Chairman of the Board, and The St. Joe Company, where he served on the Compensation Committee and as Chair of the Audit Committee.
 Mr. Hunt is a Certified Public Accountant (CPA).
+He is also a National Association of Corporate Directors Board Leadership Fellow.